II. Introduction to Adaptive Leadership

 We’ve previously defined Adaptive Foresight as the practice of all Eight Skills of the Do loop in the specific production and review of foresight work.
 Many foresight professionals, and particularly consultants, are often not responsible for the Execution, Influence, Relating and Reviewing activities that their foresight recommends.
 If they are only responsible for those skills in relation to their foresight work, and they don’t lead others in that production activity, they are foresighters, but not necessarily leaders.
 If they have wider responsibilities, they need to think about how to be good leaders.

 Adaptive Leadership can be defined as the practice of all Eight Skills in any formal or informal leadership position, for any organization or group.
-Adaptive leaders who are in executive roles not only try to build competency across the Eight Skills, they also need to understand as many of the Twenty Functions as possible, and be able to get advice and guidance in those functions when it would be helpful to the organization.
+Adaptive leaders who are in executive roles not only try to build competency across the Eight Skills, they also need to understand as many of the Twenty Specialties as possible, and be able to get advice and guidance in those functions when it would be helpful to the organization.

 An excellent primer on organizational leadership that is categorically convergent with the Eight Skills is Kouzes and Posner’s The Leadership Challenge (TLC) (2012).
 TLC is built around five top leadership disciplines, but the content of their professional development curriculum covers all Eight Skills, so we particularly recommend for leadership development.
 The TLC Chapter titles and topics that parallel the Eight Skills are given in parentheses below: